Switzerland

 NDC and other targets

-We calculated the 2030 targets using the most recent national inventory (Swiss Confederation, 2023).
+We calculated the 2030 targets using the most recent national inventory (Bundesamt für Umwelt BAFU, 2024b).

 Switzerland has not officially communicated the domestic share of its NDC target and has removed any specific information from the current version of the CO2 Reduction Act.
-In a previous draft from 2021 it stated that 33% of emissions will be reduced domestically (by 2030 below 1990 levels).
-From other official communication documents it becomes evident, that there is a consensus that at least 30% will be reduced within the borders.
-Due to a lack of clear information we have therefore decided to take a range between 30% and 33% by 2030 below 1990 levels as our domestic share.
+In a previous draft from 2021 it stated that 33% (66% of 50%) of emissions will be reduced domestically (by 2030 below 1990 levels).
+From other official communication documents, it becomes evident that there is a consensus by the Federal Council that at least 30% will be reduced within the borders.
+After proposals for a 75% and a 70% (of the 50%) reduction were rejected in parliament in 2024, the Environment Minister Albert Rösti announced that he would propose a 66% share to the Federal Council (Das Schweizer Parlament, 2024).
+Due to a lack of clearer information, we have therefore decided to take a range between 30% and 33% by 2030 below 1990 levels as Switzerland’s domestic share.

 Current policy projections